Vegetable Noodle Soup

 - 1 tsp sesame seeds roasted

 - Prepare all the vegetables.
 Peel the carrots, cut into half length wise and then cut into slices or strips.
 Cut the bell pepper into large cubes.

 - Heat oil in a deep pan over medium to high heat.
 Add sesame oil.

 - Add onion slices, ginger and garlic pastes and saute them for a few seconds.

-- Add all the vegetables except the spring onion and spinach.
+- Add all the vegetables except the spring onion.